CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 - **Invert selection** (``ctrl+I``) to invert your selection (that is, select all non-selected tiles in the current bin and deselect all selected tiles).

 - **Remove selected** (``Delete``) removes the selected tiles from the current bin.

+- **Remove duplicates** Right click on a bin to find this option.
+This will clear any duplicate tiles from the selected bin.

+- **Selecting multiple tiles** You can click on the bin background and drag the mouse to select multiple objects with a box.

 V.B.4 Saving and loading training sets
 ----------------------------------------